terraform-linters/setup-tflint/README.md

 This feature is useful for workflows running across multiple platforms (e.g., macOS, Linux, Windows), where each platform may have a different binary (and thus a different hash) for the same version.

+**Note:** Since hash verification requires manual pinning, users are advised to verify the downloaded binary's hashes independently (using methods like [GitHub’s Artifact Attestations](https://github.com/terraform-linters/tflint?tab=readme-ov-file#github-cli-recommended) or [cosign](https://github.com/terraform-linters/tflint?tab=readme-ov-file#cosign)) before pinning them in workflows to ensure that only approved binaries are used.

 ### `github_token`

 Used to authenticate requests to the GitHub API to obtain release data from the TFLint repository.
 Authenticating will increase the [API rate limit](https://developer.github.com/v3/#rate-limiting).
 Any valid token is supported.
 No permissions are required.